Find Affordable College Courses

 Film majors at Brooklyn College take out an average of $17,277 in student loans while working on their Bachelor's Degree.

-With a ranking of #22, Southern New Hampshire University did quite well on this year’s most popular schools for film, video and photographic arts students working on their bachelor’s degree.
+Southern New Hampshire University did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
+It came in at #22 on the list.
 SNHU is a fairly large private not-for-profit school located in the suburb of Manchester.

 About 60% of the students majoring in film at the school are women while 40% are male.